misiektoja/spotify_profile_monitor/docs/configuration.md

 * Pass it for one run with `-u` or `--spotify-dc-cookie`.
 This is not recommended because the value may appear in shell history or process listings.
 * Store it in the configuration file or source code as a last resort.
 This is not recommended because it is easier to expose or commit accidentally.

-If your `sp_dc` cookie expires, the tool will notify you via the console and email.
+If your `sp_dc` cookie expires, the tool reports the error in the console and sends it through each enabled notification channel: email, Discord or ntfy.
 In that case, you'll need to grab the new `sp_dc` cookie value.

 If you store the `SP_DC_COOKIE` in a dotenv file you can update its value and send a `SIGHUP` signal to reload the file with the new `sp_dc` cookie without restarting the tool.
 More info in [Storing Secrets](#storing-secrets) and [Signal Controls (macOS/Linux/Unix)](usage.md#signal-controls-macoslinuxunix).

 > **NOTE:** Spotify still requires TOTP parameters for web-player token requests.
 The web player continues to select v61 which was first published in January 2026.
 Version 3.5 embeds v61 directly and no longer downloads a third-party secret dictionary.
 The version and cipher bytes are exposed as the `TOTP_VERSION` and `TOTP_SECRET_CIPHER_BYTES` config options, so if Spotify resumes rotation you can patch them from the config file without a code release.
-Use [spotify_monitor_secret_grabber](https://github.com/misiektoja/spotify_monitor/blob/dev/debug/spotify_monitor_secret_grabber.py) to extract the current bundle values then update those two options.
+Use [spotify_monitor_secret_grabber](https://github.com/misiektoja/spotify_monitor/blob/main/debug/spotify_monitor_secret_grabber.py) to extract the current bundle values then update those two options.

 <a id="spotify-desktop-client"></a>
 ### Spotify Desktop Client